NTsolakis/Nano-Siege/docs/nano-tech-upgrades.md

    All towers start with Level 3 Range, dramatically increasing early-game map coverage.
    Projectile towers’ shots travel faster as a side effect.

-6. **Splash Core Upgrade**
+6. **Acid Core Upgrade**
-   All AoE/Splash towers start with Level 2 Splash Radius.
+   All AoE/Moarter towers start with Level 2 Acid puddle radius.
    Additionally, splash damage deals +10% to enemies at the very center of the explosion.

 7. **Multi-Point Laser Mesh**